django-cms/djangocms-moderation/docs/explanation/unpublishing.rst

    collection and the content is unpublished.
 An ``unpublished`` signal is sent so your code can react (see :ref:`signals`).

+Approval by the workflow is necessary but not sufficient for the final step: versioning's own unpublish checks still apply.
+The author finalising the collection needs the versioning permission to unpublish that content model, and, with ``DJANGOCMS_VERSIONING_LOCK_VERSIONS`` enabled, a draft locked by another user blocks it.
+Requests that fail such a check are left in the collection and reported with the reason, rather than counted as unpublished.

 While the feature is enabled, the **direct** unpublish link is removed from moderated content, so unpublishing always goes through moderation rather than bypassing it (this closes the gap described in issue #165).
 The direct link is